Klaus Stimeder: Career

-In 2013 Stim published the English translation of his Oscar Bronner biography.
-It was presented at a panel discussion in New York.
-Participants included Stim, writer Frederic Morton, editor David S. Benjamin, and Harper's Magazine President John R. MacArthur.
+In 2013, Stimeder published the English translation of his Oscar Bronner biography.
+It was presented at a panel discussion in New York City.
+Participants included writer Frederic Morton, editor David S. Benjamin, and Harper's Magazine President John R. MacArthur.

-In 2015, Stim published "Stories 1995-2015," an anthology of his journalistic works from two decades.
+In 2015, Stimeder published "Stories 1995–2015," an anthology of his journalistic works from two decades.
 The introduction was written by German journalist Michael Frank.
 Its cover was drawn by comic artist Nicolas Mahler.
 American author Eric Jarosinski (aka internet phenomenon Nein Quarterly) named "Stories" his "Book of the Year" in 2015.

-In 2021, he published “Malta Transfer,” a crime novel set on the Mediterranean island of Malta against the backdrop of the 2015 European migrant crisis.
+In 2021, he published "Malta Transfer," a crime novel set on the Mediterranean island of Malta against the backdrop of the 2015 European migrant crisis.

-Between 2010 and 2021, Stimeder worked as the Senior US Correspondent for Wiener Zeitung, the world’s oldest newspaper still being published.
+Between 2010 and 2021, Stimeder worked as the Senior US Correspondent for Wiener Zeitung, the world's oldest newspaper still being published.
 In March 2022, he crossed the Polish-Ukrainian border on foot to cover the 2022 Russian invasion of Ukraine.
-He has since been reporting from Odesa for a number of international media outlets.
+Until July 2024, he reported from Odesa for a number of international media outlets.

+In July 2024, Stimeder announced his retirement from journalism.